I Want To...

 Dr. Akila Viswanathan has published more than 130 articles and chapters, with her primary research interests focused on gynecologic malignancies, uterine cancers and image-guided brachytherapy.
 Her publications on contouring guidelines for 3D image-guided gynecologic brachytherapy have set the international standard.
 Dr. Viswanathan is also involved with clinical trials using novel therapeutics to improve survival for patients at a high risk of death from disease.
 She has grant support from the National Cancer Institute for research on inflammation and endometrial cancer, as well as support from the National Institutes of Health to further research MR-guided gynecologic brachytherapy.
 She is on the editorial board of Gynecologic Oncology and Brachytherapy, and is an editor of the text Gynecologic Radiation Therapy: Novel Approaches to Image-Guidance and Management, and Radiation Therapy Techniques for Gynecologic Cancers.

-- Executive Vice Chair, Johns Hopkins Radiation Oncology and Molecular Radiation Sciences
+- Interim Director, Johns Hopkins Radiation Oncology and Molecular Radiation Sciences

 - Director of National Capital Region, Johns Hopkins Radiation Oncology and Molecular Radiation Sciences